haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 Inspect the proposed amino acid in PyMol.
 Can you rationalise why it might increase the affinity?
 </a>

-With HADDOCK3 it is possible to take a step further.
-To perform the mutation, simply rename the desired residue and score such model - HADDOCK will take care of the topology regardless on the side chain differences and energy minimisation of the model.
-To do so, first either edit _4G6M-matched.pdb_ in your favourite text editor and save this new file as _4G6M_matched_S150W.pdb_, or use command line:
+With HADDOCK3, it is possible to take a step further.
+To perform the mutation, simply rename the desired residue and score such model - HADDOCK will take care of the topology regardless of the side chain differences and energy minimisation of the model.
+To do so, first either edit _4G6M-matched.pdb_ in your favourite text editor and save this new file as _4G6M_matched_S150W.pdb_, or use the command line:
 <a class="prompt prompt-cmd">
 sed 's/SER\ A\ 150/TRP\ A\ 150/g' 4G6M_matched.pdb > 4G6M_matched_S150W.pdb
 </a>

-Next, score the mutant using command-line tool `haddock3-score`.
+Next, score the mutant using the command-line tool `haddock3-score`.
 This tool performs a short workflow composed of the `topoaa` and `emscoring` modules.
 Use flag `--outputpdb` to save energy-minimized model:
 <a class="prompt prompt-cmd">
 haddock3-score 4G6M_matched_S150W.pdb \-\-outputpdb
 </a>

 <a class="prompt prompt-question">
-Use _haddock3-score_ to calculate score of the 4G6M-matched.pdb.
-Do you see a difference between wild type and mutant scores?
+Use _haddock3-score_ to calculate the score of the 4G6M-matched.pdb.
+Do you see a difference between wild-type and mutant scores?
 Might such single-residue mutation affect the binding affinity?
 </a>

 <a class="prompt prompt-info">
 Inspect the energy-minimized mutant model (4G6M_matched_S150W_hs.pdb) visually.
-Can you rationalise why such mutation might increase the affinity?
+Can you rationalise why such a mutation might increase the affinity?
 </a>